grmble/grmble.github.io/content/md/posts/2022-10-28-learn-you-a-keeframe-part-3.md

 the trailing +, then get one event with a trailing +, and another one with the correct new value.

-The re-frame documentation recommends taking a look at [re-com][re-com_text_input], but I found it hard to understand because of all the abstraction to make it work as a base component.
+Re-frame documentation points you at [re-com][re-com_text_input] for this, but I found it hard to understand because of all the abstraction - it is a workhorse, not an example.

+So here is my simple version - again, the subscription has to echo your change, or this will not work.

 ```clojure
 (defn- exercise-wizard [_ _ _ suggestion repsets]